 Whilst we do not recommend these surgical adverse effects filters be used blindly, we do anticipate that they will assist searchers when devising search strategies to identify relevant studies for a systematic review of surgical interventions.
 In addition we demonstrate the value of the addition of specific adverse effects terms where possible.

 We were also able to compile a list of some of these specific terms commonly used in the databases. and we recommend that searchers look to augment the search filter with these specific named adverse effects where appropriate.
-In particular there are some indexing terms that are specific to surgical adverse effects or suggestive of adverse effects data being available such as the MeSH terms: ‘postoperative haemorrhage/’, ‘postoperative nausea and vomiting/’, ‘pain/’, ‘postoperative, shock/’, ‘surgical/’, ‘surgical wound dehiscence/’, ‘surgical wound infection/’, ‘surgical wound/’ in MEDLINE.
+In particular there are some indexing terms that are specific to surgical adverse effects or suggestive of adverse effects data being available such as the MeSH terms: ‘postoperative hemorrhage/’, ‘postoperative nausea and vomiting/’, ‘pain/’, ‘postoperative, shock/’, ‘surgical/’, ‘surgical wound dehiscence/’, ‘surgical wound infection/’, ‘surgical wound/’, exp postoperative complications/ in MEDLINE.
 For Embase , the specific terms Emtree terms were: ‘postoperative cognitive dysfunction/’, ‘postoperative delirium/’, ‘postoperative edema/’, ‘postoperative hemorrhage/’, ‘postopertive ileus/’, ‘postoperative ileus/’, ‘postoperative infection/’, ‘postoperative inflammation/’, ‘postoperative nausea/’, ‘postoperative nausea and vomiting/, ‘postoperative pain/’, ‘postoperative thrombosis/’, ‘postoperative vomiting/’, ‘surgical injury/’, ‘surgical infection/’, ‘surgical mortality/’, ‘surgical stress/’, ‘surgical wound/’.

 Limitations